wiheto/netplotbrain/docs/api.md

 node_text_style | str | Can be 'center'.
 If 'center', labels are plotted on the node.
 No other options at the moment. node_sizevminvmax | str, list | Scaling alternatives if node_size is given.
 Alternatives: 'absolute' (default) 'minmax', or 2-tuple list of [min, max].
 If minmax, node sizes are scaled between (0 and 1) * node_scale.
 If absolute, then the default values are used.
 Absolute can lead to problems with, for example, negative values. node_colorvminvmax | str, list | Scales continuous colormap between certain values.
 Alternatives: 'minmax' (default), 'absmax', , or 2-tuple list of [min, max].
 If minmax, colorbar starts at the smallest value to largest value.
-If absmax, then colorbar goes from -abs(max(value)) to abs(max(value)), ensuring 0 is in the middle.
+If absmax, then colorbar goes from -abs(max(value)) to abs(max(value)), ensuring 0 is in the middle. node_text | str | Column name in nodes_df that contains text to be displayed on nodes.

 ### EDGE keyword arguments